 Through therapy, the couple was able to pinpoint unhealthy relationship patterns.
-The counselor also helped Megan and Mike come up with ways to deal with childhood triggers and communicate their needs more healthily.
-By getting counseling, you and your partner can figure out what you're doing, and you can start working on fixing things more quickly.
+The counselor also helped Megan and Mike develop ways to deal with childhood triggers and communicate their needs more healthily.
+By getting counseling, you and your partner can figure out what you’re doing, and you can start working on fixing things more quickly.

 Talking with a therapist or counselor can help both you and your partner feel a little more comfortable and safer.
 This idea may seem strange.
 You might be wondering how adding another person into your conversations would make it more comfortable to talk about personal problems in your relationship,

 But keep in mind that therapists are trained in helping couples figure out how to fix an unhealthy relationship.
 They are also skilled communicators that can help keep you on topic and keep you from falling into an argument by encouraging healthy and meaningful discussion instead.
-This is going to help you understand what's going wrong and what's going right, as well as how to improve.
+This will help you understand what’s going wrong and what’s going right, as well as how to improve.

-Counselors also have a 'toolbox' of skills that they can teach you so that you can work on yourself and with your partner.
+Counselors also have a ‘toolbox of skills that they can teach you to work on yourself and with your partner.
 Remember Megan from above?
-Her therapist taught her breathing techniques and way to shift her perception when she started to worry about Mike cheating.
+Her therapist taught her breathing techniques and a way to shift her perception when she started to worry about Mike cheating.
 The therapist also showed Mike how to reassure Megan and avoid arguments through the communication of needs.

 Your Next Counselor

-It is not always easy when it comes to finding a great counselor for working on your problems, but it is possible.
-The important thing is making sure you're exhausting all your options.
-You don't want to settle on just anyone.
-If you and your partner don't feel comfortable, you won't be completely open, and that's going to cause problems with your success.
+It is not always easy to find a great counselor for working on your problems, but it is possible.
+The important thing is making sure you’re exhausting all your options.
+You don’t want to settle on just anyone.
+If you and your partner don’t feel comfortable, you won’t be completely open, which will cause problems with your success.
 ReGain is one way that you can help that process because there are plenty of therapists and counselors available to help you, and they all talk to you online, in the comfort of your own home.

-This is an especially good option if you are your partner are iffy on therapy or have a work schedule that would make getting to an office difficult.
+This is an especially good option if your partner is iffy on therapy or has a work schedule that would make getting to an office difficult.
 Putting your needs first and doing whatever it takes to get help is the only way to fix an unhealthy relationship truly.
 Therapy can be a key part of that.

 Previous ArticleHow To Fix Your Relationship Fast